 Keep reading for more interesting facts about January 5th in history!

-Lil Nas X released a children’s book called “C is for Country”.
+2021 Lil Nas X released a children’s book called “C is for Country.”

-President Richard Nixon passed a new law which allowed NASA to start building America’s very first space shuttle.
+1972 President Richard Nixon passed a new law that allowed NASA to build America’s first space shuttle.